 a.
 Nearly Orthogonal Latin Hypercubes

 When it becomes unfeasible, in terms of both time and resources, to test all possible configurations of a full factorial design, we turn to alternative methods as a means to help achieve similar results.
 In order to sample the entire design space and still retain completeness and validity of the sample design and its results, we can utilize Nearly Orthogonal Latin Hypercube (NOLH) sampling.
 A key property of these efficient, space-filling designs is their ability to explore many factors within a relatively modest number of design points (Hernandez 2008).
 Quite simply, NOLH sampling allows for a subset of the entire design space to be constructed such that it provides even distribution.
-As depicted in Figure XX, the NOLH approach trimmed the full design from thousands of configurations, to a much more manageable 66.
+As depicted in Figure XX, the NOLH approach trimmed the full design from thousands of configurations to a much more manageable 66.
 Note that only the first five and final five configurations are depicted, so as to maintain readability within this report.
 For the full sample design space, see Appendix X.